Pensacola Convoy: Convoy

-Coast Farmer built 1920 in Australian War Memorial photo ID number 303140.
+The merchant Coast Farmer, built in 1920.

 The ships left San Francisco individually and arrived at Pearl Harbor, Hawaii on 27 November to form the convoy.
 It sailed for Manila on 29 November by an indirect, southerly route.
 On 7 December, after news of the attack on Pearl Harbor reached the convoy, the crews and soldiers on board began to cover the civilian paint schemes of the ships with gray paint.
 Extra lookouts were posted to watch for Japanese planes, submarines and surface ships.
 All personnel were ordered to wear life jackets and carry full canteens of water, and life rafts were installed on deck.
 Japanese forces landed in the Philippines on 8 December and the convoy was ordered to put in at Suva, Fiji while its destination was debated.

 It became clear over the following hours that the Japanese were rapidly overcoming Allied resistance in the Philippines and many other parts of Southeast Asia.
 On 9 December, at a meeting of the Joint Board, the chief planners of the respective services, Brigadier General Leonard T. Gerow and Rear Admiral Richmond K. Turner agreed that the convoy should be recalled immediately.
 Turner wanted it to reinforce Pearl Harbor.
 Gerow agreed and added that if the convoy was not sent back to Hawaii, it should be brought back to the continental United States.